 What about cost?

-Under the Affordable Care Act, insurance plans must cover hepatitis C testing for certain groups — so you may be able to get tested at no cost to you.
+Under the Affordable Care Act, insurance plans must cover hepatitis C testing for certain groups.
+That means you may be able to get tested at no cost to you.
 Talk to your insurance company to find out more.

 What do I ask the doctor?